mhutch/mhutch.github.io/_posts/2007-11-07-monodevelop-trunk-builds.md

 Warning: these packages are not guaranteed to be stable, though I'll try to push only usable revisions.
 I may also enable and disable features at a whim, e.g. disabling the Boo binding and MonoDevelop.Database addin in order to enable GtkSourceView 2 support.

-<em> Update: the sandbox link currently requires that you're logged into the openSUSE Build Service, so here's a <a href="http://download.opensuse.org/repositories/home:/MJHutchinson/openSUSE_10.3/">direct link to the repository</a></em>.<!--break-->
+_ Update: the sandbox link currently requires that you're logged into the openSUSE Build Service, so here's a <a href="http://download.opensuse.org/repositories/home:/MJHutchinson/openSUSE_10.3/">direct link to the repository</a>_.<!--break-->